OkayHughes/open-lab-notebook/src/posts/DA_HOMME/dubos_writeup.md

 \end{align*}
 $$$`
 which illustrates that the integration by parts trick works perfectly if we do not incorporate an `$$\hat{r}^2$$` factor into `$$ \partial_{\eta}$$`.
-Let us check if this is consistent by returning to the implicit hypsometric that defines our EOS.
+Let us check if this is consistent by returning to the implicit hypsometric equation that defines our EOS.
 ## Returning to EOS
 `$$$
 \begin{align*}